munnep/tfe_aws_agents/README.md

 The basis of this repository is based on the TFE airgap repository found [here](https://github.com/munnep/TFE_airgap)

 With this repository you will be able to do a TFE (Terraform Enterprise) airgap installation on AWS with external services for storage in the form of S3 and PostgreSQL.
-Additionally there will be a Autoscaling group with agents
+Additionally there will be a Autoscaling group with TFE agents

 The Terraform code will do the following steps